rty10/circDNA/README.md

 ## Getting Started

-* This work is done in a terminal or command line application.  *
+*This work is done in a terminal or command line application.*

 - *Downloading*: Download the Python3 script located in the `circle_generator_script` directory.
     - You can make a single copy in one standard directory or make multiple copies and place them in directories as you need them.
     - In order to use this script, you must have the following modules locally downloaded: `os`, `argparse`, `numpy`, `scipy`.
 You can also use the `circdna.yml` conda environment file with all packages ready for you to install on your own local Conda environment.
     - For instructions, visit https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#activating-an-environment
         - From the (base) conda environment:
             - `conda env create -f circdna.yml`
-            - **NOTE** For standardization, NEVER update this environment unless stated in this repo.
-This build specifically uses Python3 3.10 (as of 26 Jun 2024).
+            - **For standardization, NEVER update this environment unless stated in this repo.
+This build specifically uses Python3 3.10 (as of 26 Jun 2024).**

 - *Execution*: From within your desired directory, open a terminal and execute the script.
 *Note: if you are planning on using the `circdna` conda environment, make sure to activate it now:* `$ conda activate circdna`
 CLI commands & flags:
     - long:      `$ python3 planar_circle_generator.py --length ... --rise ... --bp-per-turn ... --seq ... --output-name ...`
     - shortened: `$ python3 planar_circle_generator.py -l ... -r ... -t ... -s ... -o ...`
     - *note* not all commands are required.
-The `seq`, `rise`, and `bp-per-turn` flags default to all dA residues, 3.400-$\AA$, and 10.5-bp/turn, respectively.
+The `seq`, `rise`, and `bp-per-turn` flags default to all dA residues, 3.400-\AA, and 10.5-bp/turn, respectively.
 For example: `$ python3 planar_circle_generator.py --length 100 --output-name test_circ`